Pyzdry – town defensive walls and castle

 The perimeter of the town defensive walls marked the shape of an oval, slightly elongated north-south, with a less regular line from east and south, adapted to the course of the escarpment.
 The area of the town within the walls was about 11 ha, and the length of the fortification line was about 1250 meters.
 Both sacral buildings: the parish church and the Franciscan monastery complex were located directly at the town walls, but with a space allowing passage of the underwall street.
 It is known that the defensive wall was made of bricks, probably on a stone foundation, but unfortunately its dimensions are not known.
 It was probably reinforced with towers, but nothing certain is known about them either.
 From the south and east, the town did not have external fortifications due to the large slopes of the area.
 From the other sides behind the walls ran a moat, probably irrigated, as evidenced by the pond marked on the early modern plan in its southwestern part, connected to the Flis stream.
 Behind the moat was the earth rampart mentioned in 1383.

 The castle was located within the town walls in the north-eastern corner of the Pyzdry, on the promontory of the high escarpment, which fell in the east towards the river Warta.
 It was a typical town castle with a rectangular shape and dimensions of approximately 49.5 x 60.50 meters.
 The thickness of the brick perimeter walls was 1.8-1.85 meters, and only the northern perimeter wall was slightly narrower, reaching about 1.5 meters.
 From the outside, the walls were supported by buttresses.
+Inside there were four wings surrounding the courtyard, of which the eastern building served as the main residential and representative building of the castle and was probably the first to be built.
+Also from the northwest corner, there was a quadrangular main tower with dimensions of 9.5 x 10 meters.

-From the northwest corner, there was a quadrangular main tower with a side length of about 10 meters.
-Its internal chamber had dimensions of about 4.5 x 6 meters.
 The west range had external dimensions of about 11 x 39.25 meters.
 It probably housed five rooms in a row.
+Next to it there was a tower chamber measuring approximately 4.5 x 6 meters.
 The southern house measured about 9.5 x 34.7 meters.
 It was a one-aisle object, probably divided into three rooms.
 The internal divisions corresponded to short rectangular buttresses (lesenes) protruding from the northern wall of that house, and from the south on their extension there were external buttresses.
 The northern building had similar dimensions and probably internal divisions.
 The main range of the castle, the eastern building, unlike the previous ones, was a two-aisle structure, 49.75 meters long and 15 meters wide.
 From the riverside (eastern), it was reinforced with buttresses, which reflected its internal divisions, while from the west side it was adjoined by a porch with a width of 3.4 meters.
 In its south-eastern corner was a small turret with a side length of 4.2 meters.
 It had a communication or latrine function.
 It is not certain in what period individual ranges were built, only the eastern building as the main residential and representative house of the castle had to exist already in the fourteenth century.
+At the northern facade of the castle there were probably two tower projections.
+The north-eastern one, with sides length of about 4 meters, served sanitary functions: it was equipped with a pointed chute, as well as a diagonal offset at the western wall.
+Inside it was a chamber measuring 1.3 x 2.2 meters.
+The north-west projection had a side length of about 4 meters.

 Current state